Skip to content

 Follow these steps to successfully start advertising your snow removal business:

-3. Create your advertising goal: What do you want to achieve with your ads?
-It could be to generate new leads, or introduce new services to your existing customers.
+3. Create your advertising goal: What is the purpose of your snow removal ads?
+Are you looking to attract new customers?
+Or do you want to introduce new services to your existing customers?

-4. Design your snow removal ads: With your audience, USP, and advertising goal in mind, design your snow removal ads using a template on Canva or hire a professional to design them for you.
-Make sure your snow removal ads include your branding, the snow removal services you offer, and your contact information for customers to get in touch.
+4. Design your snow removal ads: With the above in mind, design your snow removal ads using a template, or hire a professional to design them for you.
+Make sure your snow removal ads include your branding, the services you offer, the main benefits of using your services, and your contact information.

-5. Set your advertising budget: Figure out how much you must spend to get a new lead (also known as customer acquisition cost or CAC) and how many customers you need each month.
+5. Set your advertising budget: Figure out how much you must spend to get a new lead ( customer acquisition cost or CAC) and how many customers you need each month.
 Then use this formula to set your monthly advertising budget:

 When it comes to marketing your snow removal services, effective advertising can make sure your business stands out when temperatures drop.
 Now that you know the different types of snow removal ads available to you, you’re ready to try a few of them out.